-- (2) concepts, plans and technical solutions from generation to disposal; - (3) concepts and plans for the post-closure period of a disposal facility, including time over which institutional controls are retained and the means to be employed to preserve knowledge of the that facility in the longer term; - (4) description of research, development and demonstration activities that are needed in order to implement solutions for the management of spent fuel and radioactive waste; - (5) major milestones, clear timeframes and responsibilities for implementation; - (6) key performance indicators to monitor progress towards implementation; - (7) assessment of programme costs and the underlying basis and hypotheses for this assessment, which must include a profile over time; - (8) description of the financing scheme(s) in force to be in accordance with Article 10; - (9) analysis of recommendations and lessons learned from peer reviews and best practices; - (10) description of the transparency policy eovering information on the management of spent fuel and radioactive waste for workers and members of the public, and a system of public participation in decision making.
+- (4) description of research, development and demonstration activities that are needed in order to implement solutions for the management of spent fuel and radioactive waste; - (5) major milestones, clear timeframes and responsibilities for implementation; - (6) key performance indicators to monitor progress towards implementation; - (7) assessment of programme costs and the underlying basis and hypotheses for this assessment, which must include a profile over time; - (8) description of the financing scheme(s) in force to be in accordance with Article 10; - (10) description of the transparency policy or process as referred in Art.
+12.